 Assembly on Clinical Problems (CP)

-Assembly on Environmental and Occupational Health (EOH)
+Assembly on Environmental, Occupational, and Population Health (EOPH)

 Assembly on Microbiology, Tuberculosis and Pulmonary Infections (MTPI)